solliancenet/challenge-modern-cloud-apps/modern-cloud-apps-challenge.md

 ### Tasks to complete

-1. In the Azure portal, select Resource groups from the left-hand menu, then locate and delete the `mca-challenge-SUFFIX` resource group.
+1. In the Azure portal, select Resource groups from the left-hand menu, then locate and delete the `hands-on-lab-SUFFIX` resource group.
 2. Delete the resource group and all the resources contained within it.

 ## References